GoosefleetEO/aa-structuretimers/README.md

 `TIMERBOARD2_MAX_AGE_FOR_NOTIFICATIONS`| Will not sent notifications for timers, which event time is older than the given minutes | `60`
 `TIMERBOARD2_NOTIFICATIONS_ENABLED`| Wether notifications for timers are scheduled at all | `True` `TIMERBOARD2_TIMERS_OBSOLETE_AFTER_DAYS`| Minimum age in days for a timer to be considered obsolete.
 Obsolete timers will automatically be deleted.
 If you want to keep all timers, set to `None` | `30`

+## Notification Rules

+In *Structure Timers II* you can get notifications on Discord for timers by setting up notification rules.
+Notification rules allow you to define in detail what event and which kind of timers will trigger notification.
+And of course to which channel to sent them.
+For example you can define that important timers should always ping everybody or that corp restricted timers should only be sent to a dedicated channel.

+In general all rules are independent from each other and all enabled rules will be executed for every timer one by one.

+### Example setup

+Here is an example for a basic setup of rules:

+1. Notify about new every newly created timer without ping (e.g. into a scouts channel)
+2. Notify 45 minutes before any timer elapses with ping (e.g. into the FC channel)

+### Key concepts

+Here are some key concepts.
+For all details please see the onscreen help text when creating rules.

+#### Triggers

+Notifications can be triggered by two kinds of events:

+- When a new timers is created
+- When the remaining time of timer has reached a defined threshold (e.g. 10 minutes before timer elapses)

+#### Webhooks

+Each rule has exactly one webhook.
+You can of course define multiple rules for the same webhook or define rules for different webhooks.

+#### Timer clauses

+Almost every property of a timer can be used to define rules.
+For example you can define to get notifications only for timers which hostile objective or only for final timers.

+Note that if a clause is not set, it will always match any.

 ## Permissions